Wireshark 4.7.0

 WS_DLL_LOCAL void name_resolver_init (void)

-WS_DLL_LOCAL void host_name_lookup_reset (void)
+WS_DLL_LOCAL void host_name_lookup_reset (const char *app_env_var_prefix)

-WS_DLL_LOCAL void addr_resolv_init (void)
+WS_DLL_LOCAL void addr_resolv_init (const char *app_env_var_prefix)

 WS_DLL_LOCAL void addr_resolv_cleanup (void)